Our Phonics Vision (Intent)

 Our Phonics Outcomes (Impact)

 The Phonics leader will support the teaching and learning of Phonics by; providing strategic leadership and direction, monitoring progress and standards across the school, reviewing and revising the Phonics policy, monitoring and supporting teachers in the teaching of Phonics, keeping staff up to date on new developments in Phonics, monitoring the effectiveness of the planning and development of Phonics, auditing, monitoring the effective and appropriate use of resources and obtaining new resources.
 Teachers will assess children's work in Phonics through formative judgements by; asking questions, observing learners during lessons, listening to pupils' reading.
-Attainment in phonics is also measured by the phonics screen test at the end of Year and ongoing assessment throughout the Read, Write, Inc programme.
+Attainment in phonics is also measured by the phonics screening test at the end of Year and ongoing assessment throughout the Read, Write, Inc programme.

-Speed sounds chart:
+Speed sounds chart: Phonics vocabulary:

 Supporting phonics at home: